H1tman1978/GranthamUniversity/README.md

 # GranthamUniversity
-This is the programming done as assignments at school
+This is the programming done as assignments (and for fun) while at school.
+Feel free to comment, browse, borrow and/steal any code in this repository